zinechant/zinechant.github.io/about/index.md

 layout: page
 title: About Me
 tags: [about]
-date: 2016-03-21
+date: 2025-05-23
 comments: false
 ---

 ## Biography

+[Dr. Chen Zou](../assets/pdf/ChenZou_CV.pdf) is a Senior Software Engineer at Google, currently working on EdgeTPU compiler, to optimize neural network inference, including LLM, on the EdgeTPU of Pixel phones.

-[Chen Zou](../assets/pdf/ChenZou_CV.pdf) is a Ph.D. student in the Computer Science department of the University of Chicago.
-Chen Zou lays a broad interest in different layers of the computer systems, including computer architecture, compiler, database but with concentration in accelerators’ architecture.
-Chen Zou is under instructions of Prof. Andrew A. Chien.
+Chen lays a broad interest in different layers of the computer systems, including computer architecture, compiler, database but with concentration in hardware accelerators and their software systems.

+Chen obtained Ph.D. in the Computer Science department of the University of Chicago under the advisement of Prof. Andrew A. Chien on 2022.
-Chen Zou obtained B.S. in Microelectronics at Fudan University on June 2016, and M.S. in Computer Science at University of Chicago on June 2019.
+Chen obtained B.S. in Microelectronics at Fudan University on June 2016, and M.S. in Computer Science at University of Chicago on June 2019.

 ## SELECTED PUBLICATIONS
+- [Chen](../assets/pdf/VarVE.pdf)[ ](https://youtu.be/K6LZ-5zgOss)[Zou](../asset/pdf/VarVESlides.pdf), Andrew A. Chien.
+VarVE: Bringing SIMD Performance to Variable-Width Values.
+2024 IEEE 42nd International Conference on Computer Design (ICCD' 24).
 - [Chen](../assets/pdf/assasin.pdf)[ ](./index.md)[Zou](../assets/pdf/assasin_micro22.pdf), Andrew A. Chien.
 ASSASIN: Architecture Support for Stream Computing to Accelerate Computational Storage.
 2022 IEEE/ACM 55th International Symposium on Microarchitecture (MICRO' 22).
 - [Chen](../assets/pdf/PSACS.pdf)[ ](../assets/pdf/PSACSSlides.pdf)[Zou](https://youtu.be/maplnpVfoys), Hui Zhang, Yang Seok Ki and Andrew A. Chien.
 PSACS: Highly-Parallel Shuffle Accelerator on Computational Storage.
 2021 IEEE 39th International Conference on Computer Design (ICCD' 21).
 - [Chen](../assets/pdf/HEPPoster.pdf)[ ](../assets/pdf/HEPExtended.pdf)[Zou](../assets/pdf/HEPAbstract.pdf), Andrew A Chien, Robert Gardner, and Ilija Vukotic.
 Computational Storage to Increase the Analysis Capability of Tier-2 HEP Data Sites (Poster).
 2021 IEEE International Conference on Cluster Computing (CLUSTER' 21).